Annual Reports to

 1988 when they hired me to fill his previous scientist job.
 Nobody

-research has not had as much impact.
-Neither of us can get
+but his research has not had as much impact.
+Neither of us can

-any salary increase from a promotion because we are both already at the
+get any salary increase from a promotion because we are both already at

 Christmas and New Year were spent here with